-The attorneys at the Law Offices of J. Craig Demetras represent individuals, creditors’ committees, trustees, and corporate creditors in every area of bankruptcy law.
-We are sensitive to the unique needs of each bankruptcy client, and we work diligently to provide our clients with the most effective solutions to their specific situation.
-Our firm engages in commercial litigation arising from bankruptcy-related actions, such as foreclosures, wage garnishments, and vehicle repossessions.
-With our experience and expertise, we are able to offer our clients sound advice and representation during their bankruptcy.
+The bankruptcy attorneys in Reno at Demetras Law represent individuals, creditors’ committees, trustees, and corporate creditors in every area of bankruptcy law.
+We are sensitive to the unique needs of each bankruptcy client.
+Our legal firm works diligently to provide our clients with the most effective solutions to their specific situation.
+The Demetras Law legal team is very experienced with the Reno bankruptcy court.
+Our law firm engages in commercial litigation arising from bankruptcy-related actions, such as foreclosures, wage garnishments, and vehicle repossessions.
+Because of our experience and expertise, we are able to offer our clients sound advice and representation during their bankruptcy.

 Areas of Service:

 - Bankruptcy Solutions, Settlements, and Negotiations